 A band can only provide the mood and set the stage, the rest is up to the client.

-- Consider your event as a program with a number of component parts each of which needs to be organized.
-Be sure to allow enough time for everything.
+a.
+Consider your event as a program with a number of component parts each of which needs to be organized.
+Be sure to allow enough time for everything that you want to happen.

 For example, it is sometimes the case that original ideas about the event don’t match the mood of the crowd.
-For instance, if the host wants dancing to be part of the evening, but no matter what the band plays, most people are catching up with the folks they haven’t seen in a while, or nibbling on an array of tempting entrees.
-In this circumstance, it would be a good idea to lower the volume and to switch to a program of background music.
-Without a person from the event to consult with, the band is left with a difficult dilemma.
-Should the band continue to follow the original instructions (dance music) or adjust the program to suit the mood (background music)?
+For instance, if the host wants dancing to be part of the evening, but no matter what the band plays, most people are catching up with the folks they haven’t seen in a while.
+What should the band do in this circumstance?
+Follow the instructions of the client as per the agreement, or unilaterally change the terms of the contract and ‘go with the flow’?
+In this case, we think that a better use of the band would be to lower the volume and to switch to a program of background music.
+But, without a person from the event to consult with, the band is left with a difficult dilemma.

-- Feeding the band members before the event is optimal.
+- Feeding the band members is essential.
+Ask the band their preference.
+We prefer to eat before the event